National Afrikaans Literary Museum and Research Centre: History

 The Human Sciences Research Council began mounting exhibits in the building and using it as an archive for documents on language and literature in 1970.
 The document archive developed into the Literary Museum of Bloemfontein.
 On October 9, 1972, the lawyer Gabriel Francois van Lingen Froneman, the Administrator of Free State, announced the establishment of the NALN.
 On March 24, 1973, the NALN was officially opened by Johannes Petrus van der Spuy, at the time Minister of National Education.

 Since 1996, the NALN has brought renewed focus to the works of black and Cape Coloured authors in Afrikaans and expanded its collection of same.

-In 1994, the NALN began campaigning for a literary museum for Sotho (along with Afrikaans, one of the country's 11 official languages).
-The museum was announced in 1999, and was opened in 2006 with the help of NALN staff and funding.

 Gradual declines in priority and funding necessitated a downsizing in 2007, in which a great deal of professional expertise was lost.
-Departmentally, the institution's name was changed to the Afrikaans Literary Museum (ALM), and is now operating as a local institution in Free State province.
+Departmentally, the institution's name was changed to the Afrikaans Literary Museum (ALM) and is now operating as a local institution in Free State province.

 A failed attempt to renovate the building led to a six-year disruption of activities starting in 2002.
 Exhibits covering 1 500 m^{2} were reworked to portray Afrikaans literature from a post-1994 perspective.